liviux/k8s-cluster-oci-rpi4/README.md

 # 4. Other Apps

-I'll just install the apps and access them.
-But you need to configure to use all of them.
+I'll just install the apps and show how to access them.
+But you need to configure and run some demo apps to learn how to use them.

 ## Lens
 First thing installed is a beautiful dashboard - [Lens](https://k8slens.dev/).
 Install the desktop app on your PC, go to _File > Add Cluster_.
 You have to paste here all that you receive when running `kubectl config view --minify --raw` on server.
 Edit _127.0.0.1:6443_ from that result with your server IP, in my case _10.20.30.1:6443_.